cockroachdb/docs/v20.2/known-limitations.md

 To reduce the chance that a column drop will roll back incorrectly:

 - Perform column drops in transactions separate from other schema changes.
-This ensures that other schema change failures won't cause the column drop to be rolled back.
+This ensures that other schema change failures will not cause the column drop to be rolled back.

 - Drop all [constraints](constraints.html) (including [unique indexes](unique.html)) on the column in a separate transaction, before dropping the column.